1st Regiment of the Line (King's Own): Breakout from Barcelona

 In January 1808 the regiment arrived in Spain as part of Lechi's Italian Division which consisted of the Battalion of Vélite Grenadiers (Italians), 5th Infantry Regiment (Italian), 1st Neapolitan Line Infantry, and 2nd Neapolitan Mounted Cacciatori.
 When the French Army of Spain under Napoléon arrived in Madrid, Spain "erupted in rebellion", especially after news of the Third of May revolt.
 On 4 June 1808, the 2nd battalion commanded by Major d'Ambrosio formed part of the Corps of Observation of the Eastern Pyrenees and engaged a small "Somatenes" force near the El Bruch Pass in southern Catalonia, where 60 soldiers were killed and wounded.

-After this small action, the French commander of the Barcelona Regional Garrison; Général de Division Guillaume Philibert Duhesme became increasingly frustrated with the constant guerrilla raids, and began marching north from Barcelon to Girona.
+After this small action, the French commander of the Barcelona Regional Garrison; Général de Division Guillaume Philibert Duhesme became increasingly frustrated with the constant guerrilla raids, and began marching north from Barcelona to Girona.
 This, coming after communications with France having been lost.
 After seeing the first allied troops arriving in the area of Mataro, the Spanish local guard completely disintegrated and allied troops sacked the town for 24 hours.
 Though a small action, this battle proved that the Neapolitans were just as bad as the French, in Spanish eyes.
 This small action became known as the Battle of Mataro.

 On 17 June 1808, the regiment was again involved in an action at Mataro as part of the 2nd Brigade of the, albeit now expanded, Corps of Observation of the Eastern Pyrenees.
-As Duhesme moved north, the foreified medieval town of Girona was one of the last towns to take in this small campaign.
-As the allied force arrived, it attempted to storm the two on three or four occasions, in which all failed and the corps retreated back to Barcelona.
+As Duhesme moved north, the fortified medieval town of Girona was one of the last towns to take in this minor campaign.
+As the allied force arrived, it attempted to storm the town on three or four occasions, of which all failed and the corps retreated back to Barcelona.

 Sometime before July, a company was detached to the Montgat castle and tasked with defending the road between Barcelona and Montgat; about 10 km from Barcelona itself.
 In June 1808, Spain switched allegiance and became an ally of Britain, and Lord Cochrane, a local British naval officer was subsequently given orders by Vice Admiral Lord Collingwood, Commander of the Mediterranean fleet, to assist Spanish efforts to drive the French garrison out of Barcelona.
 Cochrane then proceeded to disrupt the French supply lines sending landing parties ashore to attack the main coastal road between Barcelona and Blanes and assisted Catalan militia in the capture of a castle at Montgat.
 On 31 July, the combined Anglo–Spanish arrived in force and laid siege to the small garrison.
-The garrison surrendered, knowing that the miquelets would murder them to Lord Cochrane, and the entire garrison was taken into captivity.
+The garrison, knowing that the miquelets would murder them, surrendered to Lord Cochrane and the entire garrison was taken into captivity.